 Company adopts measures designed to protect against accidental destruction or loss.

 Data collected for different purposes can be processed separately.

-The technical and organizational security measures are subject to technical progress and development, and data importer may implement adequate alternative measures.
-Any material changes to technical and organizational measures must be documented.
-Data importer must provide data exporter with reasonable information in order to support data exporter’s reporting upon written request by the data exporter.
-Data importer will provide to data exporter any security assessments/certifications previously performed (and if data importer has not previously performed security assessments/certifications, it shall perform and provide such assessments/certifications at data exporter’s request).
+The technical and organizational security measures are subject to technical progress and development, and Company may implement adequate alternative measures.
+Any material changes to technical and organizational measures will be documented.
+Company must provide Client with reasonable information in order to support Client’s reporting upon written request by the Client.
+Company will provide to Client any security assessments/certifications previously performed.